 This talk examines the interrelationship between Eris and Greek Epos, specifically in Homer and Hesiod.
 I will argue both that Eris is important for the development of their poems both as a theme (a form that shapes the poems) and as cultural aesthetic that drives them to rival one another.
 Moreover, the poets’ eristic efforts to contemplate the nature of Eris contribute to a common effect to adapt or, for lack of a better term, to “domesticate” strife.
 I start by identifying the compositional theme of Eris (also neikos) and its associated motifs of dasmos (“distribution”) and krisis (“judgment”) and then trace out the deployment and alteration of the thematic pattern from the Theogony through the Iliad and the Odyssey and the Works and Days.
 The dynamic appropriation and interrogation of the Eris theme produces a cultural debate about the nature of strife while also speaking to compositional features of Greek epic.
 In emphasizing this, I also suggest that the rivalry evident in the poems of Hesiod and Homer is characteristic of an ‘additive’ competitive spirit that is a reflex of and reflection on Green agonism.

-The webcast was recorded and is available for viewing via the video frame below, or on the CHS YouTube channel.
-View the list of forthcoming events and access a complete list of videos featuring previous Open House discussions and visits on the Videos page here at Hour 25.
+The webcast was recorded and is available for viewing via the video frame below, or on our YouTube channel.

 Mentioned during the discussion: